dfmdmx/dfmdmx.github.io/software.md

 permalink: /software/
 ---

 ### I work with two-dimensional manifold surfaces often built in Rhino3D and Python/Grasshopper.
 I also like to model structural growth algorithms, and when I have some spare GPU time, evolve them.
 I model and interpret graphic linear vectors, lots of linear vectors, lots as in I had to learn multiprocessing for CPU Architecture.
-I heard about this term after becoming one myself, and Architect of course, not a CPU.
+I heard about this term after becoming one myself, an Architect of course, not a CPU.
 In short, my software specializes in linear vectors and their interaction.

 I wanted to share my code with the community but the specificity of most of my work makes it difficult to solve a functional problem beyond the one it was designed for.
 So I decided to dissect some of the most useful scripts and Grasshopper definitions into stand-alone software.